sweet-tooth-clojure/todo-example/README.md

 dependency order; the nav handler component depends on a router component, so the router gets initialized before the nav handler.

 Why do we use Integrant to initialize our app?
-Two reasons:
+A few reasons:

 1. Sometimes we want to render different React components at different stages of the system's readiness.
 For example, you might want to